tsubik/tsubik.github.io/_posts/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 permalink: /blog/sass-with-aspnet-mvc4-twitter-bootstrap-example/
 ---

-Many times if I look at css stylesheets of middle and big systems it just makes me cry.
+Many times if I look at css stylesheets of middle and big systems I tend to work with they just make me cry.
-Total chaos, code repetition, basically too much css.
-That's why css preprocessors were invented.
+Total chaos, code repetition, basically too much CSS.
+That's why CSS preprocessors were invented.
-In the .NET world the most popular right now is Less.
-However, for a long time there is another player on the market - [Sass][Sass]. <!--more-->And that is what this post will be about - Sass along with asp.net (no matter mvc or not).
+In the .NET world, the most popular right now is Less.
+However, for a long time, there is another player on the market - [Sass][Sass]. <!--more-->And that is what this post will be about - Sass along with ASP.NET (no matter MVC or Web Forms).
 If anyone doesn't know what Sass is, [check it out][Sass].
-In a nutshell it is CSS preprocessor giving you much more power to create your stylesheets (nesting, mixing, variables, etc.).
+In a nutshell, it is CSS preprocessor giving you much more power to create your stylesheets (nesting, mixing, variables, etc.).
 Blablabla... anyway in many comparisons to less, sass is the winner, but you will choose whichever you like more.
-There are some posts over the Internet describing how to use Sass with asp.net, but I want to show you how I'm using it and what I am avoiding.
+There are some posts over the Internet describing how to use Sass with ASP.NET, but I want to show you how I'm using it and what I am trying to avoid.

 ## Pre-requirements

-Simple list what do we need to start playing around Sass:
+Here is a simple list of what we need to start playing around with Sass:

 - Sass preprocessor engine
 - VS syntax highlight
-- something for debugging in the browser
+- browser debug tool

 What I am using:

-- [Compass][Compass] which using Sass as a preprocessor.
-You need to [install ruby][Ruby_For_Windows] environment and then simple using your favorite console shell
+- [Compass][Compass] which is using Sass as a preprocessor.
+You need to [install ruby][Ruby_For_Windows] environment and then simply use your favorite console shell
 <code>gem install compass</code>
 - For syntax highlighting I am using [Web Essentials][Web_Essentials] - I highly recommend this extension.
 Sass support is a new feature there and soon will be much better.
 - For development, debugging - Chrome development tools (for firefox users - [FireSass][FireSass])

-Ok.
-So what I am avoiding:
+What I am avoiding:

-- Mindscape Web Workbench.
+Mindscape Web Workbench.
 Why??

 - It's too heavy
 - "Go Pro" everywhere.
 I'm sick of it.
 Want to comment a line in your .scss file using VS's shortcut ("commenting is only in pro version" WTF?
 Are you kidding me?)
 - It using compass so.. do not rely on some commercial tools, when it is soo simple to use what they are using.
 - That's it

-I recommend installing stuff I am using, but if you do not want install ruby and compass manually and you are "console hater" you can start with Web Workbench (it is using compass so ruby will be installed anyway).
+I recommend installing stuff I am using, but if you do not want to install ruby and compass manually and you are a classic *console hater* then you can start with Web Workbench (it is using compass so ruby will be installed anyway).

 ## Let's rock - basic app

 You have everything set up, so let's play.
-We don't want to build solution from scratch that's why we will use twitter bootstrap nuget package.
+We don't want to build a solution from scratch that's why we will use twitter bootstrap nuget package.

 First steps.